Spice Road Spices

 Like so many of the legendary spices, Sage is a native of the Mediterranean and like Oregano, is from the mint family.
 It was highly valued by the Romans and the Turkish Ottoman people.

-When adding to a recipe it should be noted that dried Sage is quite powerful.
+As mentioned above, when adding Sage to a recipe it should be noted that dried Sage is quite powerful.
 It is best added in smaller quantities than you would add with, say, oregano.
-Then build to your preferred flavour balance from there.
+Then build the dried Sage into your preferred flavour balance.